The Spamhaus Project

 Both the JSON and the CSV formats contain the same fields.
 Here is a CSV example:

-Account: Account username
+Username: Account username

 A note on timing: this is information as-is from the malware infrastructure.
 We recommend a password reset if one has not been done recently, since the dataset was very recently actively used and may have been shared with other bad actors as well.